brunakobayachi/ignite-timer/README.md

 # ignite-timer
 # About
 Ignite timer was developed at Rocketseat's React.js course, it is a timer where you can set intervals between 5 and 60 minutes  for example, to study using Pomodoro's method.
-You can also access the history of past timers set and the status of then.
+You can also access the history of past timers set and the status of them.
 <p align="center"> <img src="./1.png"> </p>
 <p align="center"> <img src="./2.png"> </p>